Lswhiteh/PhyloMatcher/README.md

 ## For use as GUI

-To begin, install the executable for your operating system from the [latest release](https://github.com/Lswhiteh/PhyloMatcher/releases).
+To begin, install the appropriate binary for your operating system from the [latest release](https://github.com/Lswhiteh/PhyloMatcher/releases).
 Run it (be aware that it may some time to open), and select either PhyloMatcher (recommended) or the standalone Traitmatcher.

 ### PhyloMatcher
 PhyloMatcher is an end-to-end tool which turns a CSV containing a column of species names into a column of rows in |canonical name, synonym 1, synonym 2, ...| TSV format.
 It can then optionally feed this output into Traitmatcher if given a CSV file of traits (in rows of |Species_name, trait value 1, trait value 2, ...|), standardizing all species_names.
 See Help for examples.